 Above 1 kHz (at 5 kHz and 8 kHz), the patterns are harder to discern but seemingly take on a more standard lobar pattern with rear and side lobes to go with a narrowing on-axis response.

 The Sennheiser MKH 60 is marketed as a “lightweight short gun microphone.”
 It is a small-diaphragm RF condenser microphone with a hypercardioid capsule.
 This highly directional mic measures 280 mm.
 Like most shotgun microphones, the MKH 60 is a great choice for reporting applications and film (as a boom mic on camera-mounted mics).

 The Sennheiser MKH 60 Polar Response Graphs

-From the low-end to the high-end of the MKH 60’s frequency response, we see the microphone’s polar pattern become more and more directional.
+From the low-end to the high-end of the MKH 60's frequency response, we see the microphone's polar pattern becoming more directional.

 At about 2 kHz, the hard null points fade while the frontal sensitivity begins to narrow.
 By 8 kHz and especially 16 kHz, the MKH 60 exhibits a more lobar-type polar pattern.